MicrosoftDocs/windows-ai-docs/docs/toolkit/toolkit-getting-started.md

   - *Frequency penalty*: This parameter influences how often the model repeats words or phrases in its output.
 The higher the value (closer to 1.0) encourages the model to *avoid* repeating words or phrases.
   - *Presence penalty*: This parameter is used in generative AI models to encourage diversity and specificity in the generated text.
 A higher value (closer to 1.0) encourages the model to include more novel and diverse tokens.
 A lower value is more likely for the model to generate common or cliche phrases.

-## Integrate with your application
+## Integrate an AI model into your application

 There are two options to integrate the model into your application: